SHAANRAASTI/Daffy/README.md

 Implemented elements and features:

-* Clickable link in description
+* Feel free to ak the ques and get the ans.
+* Reply to each ques.
-* Vote to each question
+* Vote to ques.
+* separete your ques.
+* Related

 ![Community](https://github.com/SHAANRAASTI/Daffy/blob/master/Screenshots/miniGif_20210218195303.gif)

 ---

-### Chat with Friends
+### Chat with Friends Enjoy!!

 Implemented elements and features:

 * Send Text to each other
-* sned imge to each other
+* send imge to each other

 ![Chat](https://github.com/SHAANRAASTI/Daffy/blob/master/Screenshots/miniGif_20210218195506.gif)